datastaxdevs/workshop-spring-stargate/README.md

 ![#](images/tutorials/dataloader-02-upload.png)

-Once the file has been upload notive the `Upload Successful` message in green.
+Once the file has been uploaded notice the `Upload Successful` message in green.
 You can now click `NEXT`

 ✅ **Step 3d: Define the target table**